 Benefits & Resources

-Amazon is proud to offer generous, flexible paid leave for all parents—from our hourly associates to our most senior executives, including parents of all genders and adoptive parents.
+Amazon is proud to offer generous, flexible paid leave for all parents, including parents of all genders and adoptive parents.
 Birth mothers get up to 20 weeks of paid leave and non-birth parents have access to six weeks paid leave.
 This can be taken continuously or split up within 12 months of a child’s birth or adoption.
 We also offer Leave Share—an innovative program that allows Amazonians to share their parental leave with their partner or spouse whose employer does not provide paid parental leave.
 Additionally, Ramp Back enables employees to return to work at a flexible schedule for up to eight weeks after birth or adoption.
 Where possible we provide unlimited gender transition benefits, including gender affirmation.
 We have internal resources to help managers and team members support employees who are going through a gender transition.
 Read more about Amazon's benefits.

 Employees have multiple opportunities to seek mentoring relationships, including company-sponsored mentoring programs, and affinity group-organized mentor pairings focused on various communities.
 There are also programs to support new employees as they get to know Amazon and potentially a new city.
 Through Amazon’s mentoring platform, employees are able to select preference for mentors, including by gender.
 Each month, over 500 new mentorship connections are made across Amazon.